denisecodes/Pokemon-Analysis/README.md

 # Pokemon Analysis
-This is a personal project I did to analyse the Pokemon dataset that I found on Kaggle.
+This is a personal project I did to analyse the Pokemon dataset on Kaggle.
 In this project, I aimed to answer the following: <br>
 <ul>
 <li>How many pokemons are in each generation?</li>
 <li>Which generation has the strongest and weakest Pokemon?</li>